-Professor John Cole is the Executive Director of one of USQ's strategic research institutes - the Institute for Resilient Regions.
+Professor John Cole OAM is the Executive Director of one of USQ's strategic research institutes - the Institute for Resilient Regions.
 Previously he headed a specialist sustainability innovation research centre at the University of Southern Queensland, the Australian Centre for Sustainable Business and Development.

 He joined USQ in August 2009 and for six months from June 2012 was acting Deputy Vice Chancellor Research and Innovation.
 Before joining USQ he established the Queensland Government’s Office of Clean Energy, responsible for developing Queensland’s Renewable Energy Plan which was launched in June 2009.

 Well credentialed in promoting innovation for sustainable development and industry competitiveness and regional resilience, in June 2012 Professor Cole received the Queensland Premier’s Award for Leadership in Sustainability.
 This prestigious Award recognised accomplishments in government, industry and community development in a range of roles spanning parliamentary adviser, technology commercialisation company manager, CEO of an industry association and its export arm, senior government official and research manager.